-Notifcation: I Understand
+Notification: I Understand

-COMPLIANCE WITH POSITIVE IMPACT PLANProgress or Success Goal 1
+COMPLIANCE WITH POSITIVE IMPACT PLAN Progress or Success Goal 1

 Description of Progress or Success: The Positive Impact Plan submitted and approved by the CCC is to achieve the goal and spirit of the CCC's Positive Impact mandate by participating and contributing to the "Green Gateway Positive Impact Program" (the Program).
 As aproved, NSW's plan was to begin participating in the Program before the applicant commenced operations.
-Based on updated guidance from the CCC requiring applicants to show progress towards achieving their Postitive Impact Plans upon issuance of a Provisional Certificate of Registration, NSW and Native Sun MGF, LLC now plan to begin participation in a new plan (attached hereto) in November, 2020 and will provide an update and documentation of such progress within 12 months of the renewal of its licence.
+Please see a copy of the approved plan attached.
+Based on updated guidance from the CCC requiring applicants to show progress towards acheiving their Postitive Impact Plans upon issuance of a Provisional certificate of Registration, NSW now plans to begin participation in the Plan immediately upon renewal and will provide an update and documentation of such progress within 12 months of the renewal of its licence.